SomeWeekendReading/someweekendreading.github.io/_posts/2025-01-06-welsh-klingon.md

 I like this more recent little jape much better, as nobody will die from hearing a sentence of Klingon in response to a dumbfoundingly stupid question.
 One might even say it offers the precise amount of respect the question deserves.

+As you can see here, the Weekend Publisher &amp; Assistant Weekend Publisher agree.
+They are devoting their attention to far more important matters.

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)